 Ed.
 Note: I’m going to Sekiro you until the end of time.
 Spoilers.
 I guess?
 Sure.
 Why not.

 I started a new playthrough of Sekiro because I can’t quit this game no matter how hard I try.
 I really want to play Return of the Obra Dinn by Lucas Pope because I absolutely loved Papers, Please, his first game.
 It’s a game about being a border agent in a Eastern European country called Arstotzka, which sounds about as thrilling as watching paint dry, I know.
 Instead, it’s a tense, engaging, and surprisingly touching game that I gobbled up as quickly as I could.
 I had to decide who got in and who didn’t based on increasingly nitpicky specifications, and I had to decide if I wanted to let people in who shouldn’t be let in and accrue strikes against me.
 In addition, I had to deal with my home life, which was bleak.
 It was a fantastic game (and my name was in it!
-Lucas Pope asked for names for the passports, and mine got in!), and I was looking forward to the sequel.
+Lucas Pope asked for names for the passports, and mine got in!), and I was looking forward to the followup game.
 Why haven’t I played it yet?
 Well, Sekiro, obviously, but also because I’m afraid it won’t live up to the first game even though it’s gotten rave reviews.

 Back to Sekiro.
 I started another playthrough even though I said I wouldn’t.
 I was so sure I’d be done with the game after my first run, but apparently, I wasn’t.
 I zipped through the first area (though not literally because I didn’t have my grappling hook yet) and saved my lord without a death.
-It was easy this time, but I did die my first time, I’m pretty sure.
+It was easy this time, but I did die during my first playthrough of this area, I’m pretty sure.
 Once I got my sword, I cut them all up including the leader.
 It’s amusing that he’s a mini-boss because he’s so easy.
 No one remembers him, but he’s really there to show you the basics.
 He only gives you Pellets (or maybe even just one) when you kill him, which is nothing.
 Most of the other mini-bosses give you a Prayer Bead and sometimes even a Gourd Seed.
 I made it to Genichiro is no-time flat, and I faced him with determination.
 I knew I was going to die because let’s face it, I’m just not that good without all my shit, but I was curious to see if I could at least get in a few good licks before he took me down.
 In addition, I had maybe a fifth of my Vitality and no heals.
 I wasn’t gonna waste Pellets at this point!
 You know what?
-I did.
+I did ok.
 I got him down to about a fourth left of his first health bar.
 Hey, considering that I got maybe one block on him before dying the first time I met him in this part of the game, I consider that a win.